RundesBalli/ADR-Crawler/README.md

 # :radioactive: :clipboard: ADR-Crawler
-Ambient dose rate crawler to fetch the ambient dose rate of around 1700 measurement points in Germany.
+Ambient dose rate crawler to fetch the ambient dose rate of around 1700 measurement stations in Germany and around 110 measurement stations in Austria.

 ## Setup / Requirements
-This crawler is written in PHP, uses a SQL database and is used in CLI-Mode with cURL.
-Install requirements and rename the `config.template.php` in `config.php` and fill in the variables.
+This crawlers are written in PHP, use a SQL database and are used in CLI-Mode with cURL.
+Install requirements and rename the `config.template.php` to `config.php` in the respective directorys and fill in the variables.
 ```
 sudo apt install php-cli php-curl
+cd <de or at>
 mv config.template.php config.php
 nano config.php
 ```